 The American Society of Landscape Architects (ASLA) recently conducted a survey on residential outdoor living space trends for 2010 and interest in outdoor lighting rallied to a 93.4%.
 The results reflect the effects of and lessons learned from the recession.
-Homeowners are now thinking twice before purchasing expensive frills, such as outdoor stereos and televisions and focusing on the essentials, including weatherized outdoor furniture and backyard landscape lighting.
+Homeowners are now thinking twice before purchasing expensive frills, such as outdoor stereos and televisions and focusing on the essentials, including weatherized outdoor furniture and backyard landscape lighting from professionals like us here at NiteLites of Charleston Outdoor Lights.
 The results of this survey are as follows:

 - Seating/dining areas – 95.6%